jokergoo/GSEA_book/docs/03-ora.md

 ### Fisher's exact test

-Fisher's exact test can be used to
+Fisher's exact test is used to test 2x2 contigency table.
+If the marginal values on the contigency table are fixed.

 ### Chi-square test